edelvalle/carbon14/README.md

 # Carbon 14

-This library is a GraphQL serializer that exposes the data in a Falcor like format.
+This library  QraphQL like query language that exposes the data in a Falcor like format.

 Take a look to the tests in the file [`tests/test_queries.py`](tests/test_queries.py)